binbinbinv/ProtSol/README.md

 cd ProtSol/
 ```

+Plz make sure you have downloaded the files in the folder:
+best_model
+model

 ## 1. Predict your own sequences

 Put your protein data in fasta format in the **./Predict/NEED_TO_PREPARE/own_data.fasta** folder, and make sure your data is in the same format as the example given.